arsip/bestguess/README.md

 Note that Hyperfine will export the raw timing data only in JSON format.
 We find that many more tools, from command line tools to spreadsheets, are able to process CSV data, so we prefer it.
+Also, the Hyperfine JSON output contains the total time for each run, but not the user and system times.
+BestGuess saves all of the measured data from `rusage`, plus the wall clock time.

 **Summary statistics:** BestGuess prints summary statistics to the terminal, provided the raw data output is not directed there.
 BestGuess estimates the